General Child Neurology

 Hence, pediatric patients can present with generalized seizures with focal pathologies, with focal pathologies and EEG with an apparent negative initial MRI, and with multiples lesions where removing one or two of them will result in excellent seizure control.
 The evaluation of these more complex epilepsy cases is probably best performed at a pediatric epilepsy center where physicians are familiar with the typical and atypical presentations of children with surgically treatable epilepsy syndromes.

 There are no contraindications for referral of children to a pediatric center for an evaluation of their therapy-resistant epilepsy.
-As mentioned, once a child is considered therapy-resistant, alternative treatments should be considered, including surgery, and this is best performed at a center with appropriate expertise and experience.
+Once the epilepsy is determined to be drug-resistant, alternative treatments should be considered, including surgery, and this is best performed at a center with appropriate expertise and experience.
 Possible contraindications for surgery because of operative risks must be considered within the context of the risk of continued seizures versus the potential benefits of surgery, and this assessment is best performed as part of the epilepsy surgery evaluation.
-For example, data support the concept that severe intellectual disabilities are not a contraindication for epilepsy surgery in children (48; 141).
+For example, data support the concept that severe intellectual disabilities are not a contraindication for epilepsy surgery in children (42; 146).
+Children younger than 2 years old are generally excluded from SEEG because of potential complications related to the thin skull in these young patients.

-Depending on the type of surgery and etiology, resective neurosurgery is expected to achieve seizure control (no seizures) in 60% to 80% of pediatric cases in the first two to five years after surgery (19; 22; 127; 129; 64; 149).
-In our series at UCLA, we found that within the last decade we achieved a seizure freedom rate of 83% in the first six months following surgery and of 74% at five years after operation (57).
-This exceeds the less than 5% chance of seizure control with continued antiepileptic drug therapy after only a few months of follow-up (22).
-More recently, a single-center randomized clinical trial in a quaternary hospital in India demonstrated that seizure freedom at one year is more likely in the surgery group (77%) compared to the medical group (7%) (39).
-Postsurgery seizure control is higher in those children with localized lesions and pathologies requiring focal or lobar resections than in those with multilobar resections and more diffuse pathologies such as hemimegalencephaly (88; 62).
-Analysis of the pediatric epilepsy surgery database from the UCLA database, for example, indicates that 73% of children are seizure-free after hemispherectomy and 65% after multilobar resections and 67% following focal or lobar resections (82; 57).
-Outcomes have improved in the past decades as when these patients were stratified to surgeries after 1997, surgical outcome increased in all surgery types versus the entire cohort, with 83% seizure-free after hemispherectomy, 65% following multilobar resection, and 74% following focal or lobar resections (57).
-Complete resections are critical to ensuring optimal seizure remission rates (73; 83).
-Outcomes are less successful in cases of extratemporal nonlesional epilepsy, with some reporting 55% Engel I/II outcomes after resection or multiple subpial transections (38).
+Depending on the type of surgery and etiology, resective neurosurgery is expected to achieve seizure control (no seizures) in 60% to 80% of pediatric cases in the first two to five years after surgery (12; 15; 132; 134; 64; 155).
+Complete surgical removal or disconnection of the epileptogenic lesion is crucial for excellent seizure outcomes (68; 50).
+In tuberous sclerosis epilepsy surgery, focal seizure is the most important variable predicting favorable epilepsy surgery outcome if focal seizure is a dominant seizure subtype (91).
+A series at UCLA found that within the last decade, a seizure freedom rate of 83% in the first 6 months following surgery and of 74% at 5 years after operation was achieved (53).
+This exceeds the less than 5% chance of seizure control with continued antiepileptic drug therapy after only a few months of follow-up (15).
+A single-center, randomized clinical trial in a quaternary hospital in India demonstrated that seizure freedom at 1 year is more likely in the surgery group (77%) compared to the medical group (7%) (32).
+Postsurgery seizure control is higher in those children with localized lesions and pathologies requiring focal or lobar resections than in those with multilobar resections and more diffuse pathologies such as hemimegalencephaly (89; 61).
+Analysis of the pediatric epilepsy surgery database from the UCLA database, for example, indicates that 73% of children are seizure-free after hemispherectomy and 65% after multilobar resections and 67% following focal or lobar resections (83; 53).
+Outcomes have improved in the past decades as when these patients were stratified to surgeries after 1997, surgical outcome increased in all surgery types versus the entire cohort, with 83% seizure-free after hemispherectomy, 65% following multilobar resection, and 74% following focal or lobar resections (53).
+Complete resections are critical to ensuring optimal seizure remission rates (74; 84).
+Outcomes are less successful in cases of extratemporal nonlesional epilepsy, with some reporting 55% Engel I/II outcomes after resection or multiple subpial transections (31).
+Both resective and hemispheric epilepsy surgery achieve favorable and comparable seizure outcomes in pediatric patients with Sturge-Weber syndrome.
+The best available evidence using individual participant data suggests that resective surgery may be an appropriate alternative to hemispheric epilepsy surgery in well-selected patients (95).

-Studies have also shown a mean increase in IQ following surgery, particularly in patients with a shorter seizure history (85; 141).
-Specific cognitive functions, such as behavior and attention, impaired in parietal lobe epilepsy, are improved by surgery (49).
-Surgery does not seem to adversely affect memory and executive function (48; 87; 89).
-After epilepsy surgery, many children gain more in language and conceptual thinking, the extent of which being influenced by age and duration of seizures (131; 23).
-This translates into better school performance and social adaptation (95; 89).
-Patients who undergo epilepsy surgery experience improvement in quality of life (QOL), with seizure control being a clear correlation to better QOL changes (80; 90; 40; 39).
-By three years after successful temporal lobectomy for epilepsy, QOL indices normalize to that of matched healthy individuals (91).
+Studies have also shown a mean increase in IQ following surgery, particularly in patients with a shorter seizure history (86; 146).
+Specific cognitive functions, such as behavior and attention, impaired in parietal lobe epilepsy, are improved by surgery (43).
+Surgery does not seem to adversely affect memory and executive function (42; 88; 90).
+After epilepsy surgery, many children gain more in language and conceptual thinking, the extent of which being influenced by age and duration of seizures (136; 16).
+This translates into better school performance and social adaptation (100; 90).
+Patients who undergo epilepsy surgery experience improvement in quality of life (QOL), with seizure control being a clear correlation to better QOL changes (81; 92; 33; 32).
+By three years after successful temporal lobectomy for epilepsy, QOL indices normalize to that of matched healthy individuals (93).
 In contrast, intractable temporal lobe epilepsy without surgical therapy is associated with low QOL scores despite attempts at AED optimization.
-After epilepsy surgery, children experience greater feelings of self-worth and social competence (136; 33).
+After epilepsy surgery, children experience greater feelings of self-worth and social competence (141; 26).
 Similarly, adolescents feel better about their athletic competence and capacity for adult development.
-In all, postoperative patients report significant improvements in social functioning (76; 132).
-Finally, pediatric epilepsy surgery is cost-effective when compared with continued medical management for refractory patients (145; 94).
+In all, postoperative patients report significant improvements in social functioning (78; 137).
+Finally, pediatric epilepsy surgery is cost-effective when compared with continued medical management for refractory patients (150; 98).
 Thus, in those patients who are candidates, surgery leads to greater quality of life and less cost than continued medical therapy.
+A systematic review of 19 eligible studies (911 patients) on influence of disease course and surgery on quality of life in children with focal cortical dysplasia and low-grade epilepsy–associated tumors (LEAT) demonstrated no statistical change in intelligence quotient and quality of life following surgery in pediatric patients with focal cortical dysplasia and LEAT (145).

 Low socioeconomic status is also associated with a longer delay for surgery, leading to significantly lower odds of an improvement in seizure frequency.
-These results highlight the need for additional financial support, social support, and education on the risk-to-benefit profile of surgery for parents of children with drug-resistant epilepsy (103).
+These results highlight the need for additional financial support, social support, and education on the risk-to-benefit profile of surgery for parents of children with drug-resistant epilepsy (108).
+In children with drug-resistant epilepsy, epilepsy surgery reduces family burden (54).

 Resective neurosurgery is not without risks, but the risk from operative therapy is less than from long-term uncontrolled epilepsy.
-Reported operative mortality varies from 0.24% for temporal lobe surgery to 2.2% for hemispherectomy (134; 21; 52).
-The reported risk of permanent surgical morbidity varies by type of surgery from 1.1% for temporal lobe surgery to about 5% for frontal lobe resections (22).
-A survey of 179 surgeries for intractable epilepsy demonstrated a permanent surgical morbidity risk of 3.6% (81).
+An overall complication rate of 10% has been reported in pediatric temporal lobe epilepsy surgery (99).
+Reported operative mortality varies from 0.24% for temporal lobe surgery to 2.2% for hemispherectomy (139; 14; 47).
+The reported risk of permanent surgical morbidity varies by type of surgery from 1.1% for temporal lobe surgery to about 5% for frontal lobe resections (15).
+A survey of 179 surgeries for intractable epilepsy demonstrated a permanent surgical morbidity risk of 3.6% (82).
 Serious complications, which are uncommon, include infarct and hemiparesis in temporal lobe resections and motor or language deficits in larger procedures (hemispherectomy, corpus callosotomy, multiple subpial transections).
-Larger resections, particularly hemispherectomy, carry a risk of post-resection hydrocephalus that may be as high as 20%, requiring cerebrospinal fluid shunting (84).
+Larger resections, particularly hemispherectomy, carry a risk of post-resection hydrocephalus that may be as high as 20%, requiring cerebrospinal fluid shunting (85).
 Temporal resections are most often complicated by visual field deficits, whereas extratemporal resections are most often complicated by transient hemiparesis (67).
 The overall rate of neurologic morbidity in epileptic surgery is 3.3%, with only 0.5% considered a major complication.
-Infection is the most common non-neurologic complication (1%) followed by intracranial hematoma (0.7%) (125).
+Infection is the most common non-neurologic complication (1%) followed by intracranial hematoma (0.7%) (130).
 In correctly identified pediatric patients, the operative morbidity and mortality is less than the risks associated with the natural history of therapy-resistant epilepsy.

 In the pediatric population, it is rare for a child who is pregnant to be treated with epilepsy surgery.
 However, if seizures increase in frequency or evolve into status epilepticus where there is substantial risk to the mother or preterm infant because of the seizures or medical treatment, then epilepsy neurosurgery may be strongly considered.

+Clinical history.
 A five-year-old right-handed boy had his first seizure at four years of age, which was characterized by unresponsive staring, drooling, chewing, and pulling of the face to the left.
 The seizures lasted five to 10 minutes and occurred in clusters.
 An initial workup was negative, including MRI, and the child was started on oxcarbazepine.
 Seizures recurred, and topiramate was added, which controlled seizures for two weeks.
 The recurrent seizures were characterized by the parents as “more intense.”
-Treatment was attempted with phenobarbital, divalproex sodium, and levetiracetam.
-Seizure frequency increased, and eventually left hand and leg clumsiness developed about one month prior to evaluation at our center.
+Seizure frequency increased, and eventually left hand and leg clumsiness developed about 1 month prior to evaluation.
+Further treatment trials with phenobarbital, divalproex sodium, and levetiracetam were ineffective.
 At the time of hospital evaluation, two to three clusters of seizures were occurring each week.
 The seizures were characterized by twitching of the left face and hand, lasting for about a minute.
-There was no significant past medical history, or preexisting behavioral or developmental problems.
+There was no significant past medical history or preexisting behavioral or developmental problems.
 There was no history of epilepsia partialis continua and no history of rashes or other prodromal features suggestive of viral infection.

 Neurologic examination.
 The patient was alert and oriented but had weakness of the left arm and leg.
 The left-sided tendon reflexes were brisk, with an extensor plantar response.